Abdelrahman-Medhat/scalable-twitter-activity-monitor/backend/producer/README.md

-# Twitter Activity Consumer Service
+# Twitter Activity Producer Service

-A dedicated microservice for processing Twitter profile activity data and managing inactivity checks in real-time.
+A dedicated microservice responsible for generating and publishing Twitter profile activity events to the message queue for processing.

 ## Overview

-This service acts as a background processor that consumes activity data from a message queue, processes profile inactivity checks, and updates profile statuses accordingly.
-It's designed to work in conjunction with the main API service to provide real-time activity monitoring.
+This service acts as the event producer in the system, responsible for monitoring Twitter profiles and publishing activity events to a message queue.
+It works in conjunction with the consumer service to enable real-time activity tracking and processing.

 ## Architecture